ellaglawler/lance-landing/HUBSPOT_SETUP.md

 3. **Configure form fields**
    - Add an **Email** field (required)
      - Set field type to "Email"
      - Make it required
+   - Add a **Source** field (hidden)
+     - Set field type to "Single-line text"
+     - Set the field name to "source"
+     - Check "Make this field hidden" to hide it from users
+     - Set "Default value" to "waitlist"
    - Optionally add additional fields like:
      - First Name (text)
      - Company (text)